KLab-UT/MiCFiG/README.md

-# whiptail_nmt_variation
+# MiCFiG
+MiCFiG is a bioinformatics tool for using the **Mi**to**C**arta database to **Fi**lter a **G**FF file.

-A total of 12 files were used where two were Python and ten were bash scripts to examine the amount of genetic variation in nuclear-encoded mitochondrial-targetting (NMT) genes between sexual species of whiptail lizards (genus Aspidoscelis) using whole-genome sequencing data.
+Testing: A total of 12 files were used where two were Python and ten were bash scripts to examine the amount of genetic variation in nuclear-encoded mitochondrial-targetting (NMT) genes between sexual species of whiptail lizards (genus Aspidoscelis) using whole-genome sequencing data.

 # Contents